-- (a) developing accreditation standards for approval by a National Board; - (b) assessing programs of study (programs), and the education providers that provide the programs, to determine whether the programs meet approved accreditation standards; - (c) assessing authorities in other countries who conduct examinations for registration in a health profession, or accredit programs of study relevant to registration in a health profession, to decide whether persons who successfully complete the examinations or programs of study conducted or accredited by the authorities have the knowledge, clinical skills and professional attributes necessary to practice the profession in Australia;

-- (d) overseeing the assessment of the knowledge, clinical skills and professional attributes of overseas qualified health practitioners who are seeking registration in a health profession under the National Law and whose qualifications are not approved qualifications for the health profession; - (e) making recommendations and giving advice to a National Board about one of the above activities.
+- (a) developing accreditation standards for approval by a National Board - (b) assessing programs of study (programs), and the education providers that provide the programs, to determine whether the programs meet approved accreditation standards - (c) assessing authorities in other countries who conduct examinations for registration in a health profession, or accredit programs of study relevant to registration in a health profession, to decide whether persons who successfully complete the examinations or programs of study conducted or accredited by the authorities have the knowledge, clinical skills and professional attributes necessary to practice the profession in Australia - (d) overseeing the assessment of the knowledge, clinical skills and professional attributes of overseas qualified health practitioners who are seeking registration in a health profession under the National Law and whose qualifications are not approved qualifications for the health profession, or - (e) making recommendations and giving advice to a National Board about one of the above activities.

 The Accreditation Committee currently exercises accreditation functions (a), (b) and (e) under the National Law.
-The processes described in this document relate to the accreditation function (b) and take into account the relevant provisions of the National Law including section 48 Accreditation of programs of study and section 50 Accreditation authority to monitor approved programs of study.
+The processes described in this document relate to the accreditation function (b) and take into account the relevant provisions of the National Law including section 48 (Accreditation of programs of study) and section 50 (Accreditation authority to monitor approved programs of study.)

-3. Overview of the National Registration and Accreditation Scheme
+5. Overview of the National Registration and Accreditation Scheme

-The National Law establishes the National Registration and Accreditation Scheme (the National Scheme).
+The National Law establishes the National Scheme.

 The National Scheme underpins the safety and quality of the health system in Australia.
-Assessment and accreditation of programs of study leading to qualifications related to practice as a health practitioner is fundamental to the National Scheme.
+The assessment and accreditation of programs of study that qualify graduates as health practitioners are fundamental to the National Scheme.